-- You must attest to eligibility for all four plans at the time of your initial application.
+- You must attest to eligibility at the time of your initial application.

 - Your pre-existing condition look-back period will be based on the first policy's effective date.